 The more we normalize words and not shy away from them, the more we are capable of having honest conversations about how we are feeling.
 But we should be careful of our tone/body language when we talk about anxiety, because if we are using the word and then looking/sounding afraid, we are doing the exact opposite of what we are hoping to do (normalize/validate).
-So it takes a lot of self-awareness to become comfortable with anxiety, what it is, what it means, and how one can cope - so that conversations can be grounded and calm rather than filled with fear.
+So it takes a lot of self-awareness on the part of the parent to become comfortable with anxiety, what it is, what it means, and how one can cope - so the conversation with our kids can be grounded and calm rather than filled with fear.

-What tools can we use to manage everyday anxiety?
+4. What tools can we use to manage everyday anxiety?